History of the M1 Abrams: Iraqi usage

-Yemeni Civil War (2015–present)
+Yemeni Civil War (2014–present)

 Starting from 2015, the Saudi Arabian Army deployed their M1 tanks during the Saudi Arabian-led intervention in Yemen.
 While the exact number of losses is not clear due to poor reporting from the conflict, it became clear that a certain number of Saudi tanks were lost to enemy forces using ATGMs, RPGs and mines.
 During summer 2016, a deal to sell 153 more M1 tanks to Saudi Arabia was revealed, with 20 of them being tagged as "battle damage replacements", implying that a similar number of Saudi M1 tanks were lost to the enemy.

-Afghanistan
+War in Afghanistan

-Operating tanks in Afghanistan can be difficult due to the terrain, although Canada and Denmark have deployed tanks to Afghanistan that have been specifically upgraded to fight in the tough Afghan environment.
+Operating tanks in Afghanistan can be difficult due to the terrain, although Canada and Denmark had deployed tanks to Afghanistan that have been specifically upgraded to fight in the tough Afghan environment.
 The U.S. sent 16 M1A1 Abrams tanks and 115 Marines to southern Afghanistan to support operations in the Helmand and Kandahar provinces in late 2010.

+U.S. Marine Corps divestment and transfers to Army

+The Marine Corps began divesting itself of the Abrams in 2020 as part of a force restructuring plan intended to improve the Marine Corps' ability to contend with near-peer adversaries in the Pacific region, specifically to deter a possible Chinese invasion of Taiwan.
+Under the restructuring the Marine Corps would shift its strategy towards distributed operations, an area planners felt the Abrams was unsuited for.
+As of 2021 the Marine Corps had transferred most of its 452 tanks to the Army, with remaining stocks in storage scheduled for transfer by 2023.

+Russo-Ukrainian War (2023-present)

+The U.S. announced on 25 January 2023, that they would deliver 31 M1A1 Abrams tanks to Ukraine which was completed by September 2023.
+These tanks have since faced hindrances and challenges common to all armored vehicles in the Russo-Ukrainian War, with mixed support from Ukrainian crews.
+Key issues include vulnerability to loitering munitions, supply and parts shortages, and inability to operate the tanks in a combined arms role.
+Some Ukrainian field mechanics have modified their M1 tanks with slat armor as well as Kontakt-1 reactive armor bricks to improve on perceived armor shortcomings.

+In early February 2024, during the Battle of Avdiivka, M1A1 Abrams tanks of the 47th Mechanized Brigade were first seen in use.
+On 26 February 2024, in Berdychi, an M1A1 tank was lost after it was destroyed by Russian FPV loitering munitions; by April 2024, at least 5 Abrams tanks were lost, the rest being rotated away from the front line.
+In May 2024, a captured M1A1 tank was shown on display in Moscow.

+During the Kursk campaign, M1A1 Abrams tanks were again used by the 47th Brigade, where they were seen alongside M2 Bradley vehicles providing fire support.
+Several M1A1 tanks were abandoned and captured by Russian forces when Ukrainian forces retreated from Kursk.

+Australia announced on 16 October 2024, that they would deliver 49 M1A1 AIM tanks to Ukraine which was completed by July 2025.